ghudachek/WouldYouRather/README.md

 ## Post-MVP

-- Adding likes to polls
+- Adding likes to polls - most liked would be sent to the front/landing page
 - Adding likes to comments
--
+- Sort/or have categories

 ***